 The Bottom Line

 With the right steps, you can shop for a mortgage and lock in a lender that is the right fit for your financial situation.
-Consider all of your options in order to save money, time, and stress during the homebuying process.
+Consider all of your options in order to save time, money, and stress during the homebuying process.